 [ Don't Just Take Our Word For It ]

-Today, we know that tablecloths are modern day heirlooms and thankfully, they are accessible to everyone.
+that tablecloths are modern day heirlooms and thankfully, they are accessible to everyone.

-We know that one day, we'll pass ours down to our children, our family members and friends, those closest to us.
+that one day, we'll pass ours down to our children, our family members and friends, those closest to us.
 Each are interwoven with layers of detail from the past and present; memory, tradition and love - stories shared and ready to be relived years down the line.